Federal Student Aid Changes Effective July 1, 2026

 Beginning July 1, 2026, significant changes to federal financial aid programs will take effect because of the One Big Beautiful Bill Act (OBBBA).
 These changes impact how much students and parents can borrow, which loan programs are available, and how federal loans are repaid.

-Most students currently enrolled before July 1, 2026, may qualify for limited “legacy” (grandfather) provisions, while students entering new programs on or after July 1, 2026, will be subject to the new rules.
+Most students currently enrolled before July 1, 2026, may qualify for limited “legacy” provisions, while students entering new programs on or after July 1, 2026, will be subject to the new rules.

 Financial Aid Program Changes at a Glance